joeriks/ViewRendererTs/readme.md

 * The view : a function that returns html.
 * The controller : a controllerbindings-function that adds bindings to the DOM.
 Can be router events, pubsub publishs, clicks or whatever you like.

-## Contents
+The components are tied together with a ViewRenderer class (25 lines of code).
+It takes the mentioned components as parameters and has a render function which renders the view on a given jQuery element.

-The components are tied together with a ViewRenderer class.
-Which takes the components as parameters and has a render function which renders the view on a given jQuery element.
+## Small dependencies

-The ViewRenderer is the only code that is my own here.
-And it is about 25 lines.
+So the the ViewRenderer is the only code that is my own here.
 Other than that I use jQuery and the minimalistic Html-builder Dom-O in my sample to get a really nice DOM-experience.

 Dom-O by jed is the thing that got me inspired to write this, and what really makes this useful since it's so easy to write the views.